Developer Guide

 Alternative 1 (current choice): New theme is parsed and the filepath is allocated in

-with the filepath.
-The filepath is then obtained fromCommandResult
+ThemeCommandto constructCommandResultwith the filepath.
+The filepath is then obtained fromCommandResultatMainWindow. - Cons: Thus,

 - Pros: This design is in line with how